Salmon Fishing Licence in Canada

 Newfoundland & Labrador

-NL has significant Atlantic salmon populations with world-class rivers like the Humber, Exploits, and Gander.
+NL has major Atlantic salmon rivers such as the Humber, Exploits, and Gander.
 Scheduled salmon rivers are managed by DFO and may require additional permits or tags.
 Non-residents should check the Department of Fisheries, Forestry and Agriculture for specific river regulations and any quota limitations that apply to their fishing area.

 Quebec